 - Ask God to show us His love so we can be filled completely by Him.

 - Realize God has anointed and chosen us.

 - Come to God for hunger and thirst.

 - Remember there is no condemnation from God.

 I spent some time last weekend cleaning out the clutter from the garage.
-As I removed and tossed items, the space began to look different.
+As I removed and tossed items, space began to look different.
 I felt better as I removed and rearranged the junk that was accumulating for so long.

 As I look at de-cluttering my heart, I realize it’s going to take hard work.
 Unlike my garage, it won’t happen all at once.
 It’s going to be an ongoing process of removing and changing.
 As I change with God’s help, I will start to look and act differently.
 This transformation will be evident to those around me.

 When I grow more in faith, I won’t be as likely to fall for the shiny traps that Satan likes to dangle in front of me.
 I can see an imposter right away and instead fill my longing with more of God.

 God- let me desire only you!
 Please make my heart beat for you alone.
 Amen!

 Jesus replied, “I am the bread of life.
 Whoever comes to me will never be hungry again.
 Whoever believes in me will never be thirsty (John 6:35, NLT).